Julcatan/UFO/README.md

 __##Summary:__

+Draw backs:
-A draw back is that the dates can not be filtered by a date range.
+ - The dates cannot be filtered by a date range.
 Only filtering by a specific day is possible.
- - Adding a date filter by range could be included in further developments.
-Another improvement could be to add a filter based on counties.
+   ** Adding a date filter by range could be included in further developments. **
+ - Another improvement could be to add a filter based on counties.
  - It feels awkward that there is no actual submit button to "submit" the filtered input.
  - The input is not adjusting to upper or lower case.
 This means the user needs to know exactly how the e.g. the city was spelled in the original dataset in order to find it.
- - Also there is no option to choose a shape.
-How would a user know what options there are without knowing the actual data.
-Adding a feature to ignore the case of letters and/or a dropdown menu could be included in an additional development.
+  ** Adding a feature to ignore the case of letters and/or a dropdown menu could be included in an additional development. **